morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/_index.md

 weight: 1
 labfoldernumber: "01"
 description: >
-  Create and run your first Virtual Machine.
+  Create and run your first virtual machine
 ---

-## Lab Goals
+## Lab goals

 * Get familiar with the lab environment
 * Create your first VM using KubeVirt
-* Start and Stop a VM using `virtctl` or `kubectl`
+* Start and stop a VM using `virtctl` or `kubectl`
-* Connect to the console of the VM
+* Connect to the VM's console
 * Expose and access ports of your VM
-* Changing a file inside of a VM and observe behaviour
+* Change a file inside a VM and observe the behaviour

 ## Folder structure

-This is your first lab where you will create and apply files to the kubernetes cluster.
+This is your first lab where you will create and apply files to the Kubernetes cluster.
 It may make sense to structure your files according to the labs.
-Feel free to create a folder structure something like
+Feel free to create a folder structure something like this:

 ```text
 {{% param "labsfoldername" %}}